rubrikinc/ruby-bits-reports/README.md

 * Rubrik Framework for issuing Daily Reports via email for Rubrik Clusters.
 4.1/4.0 Compatible.

 # How to use:
+Usage below will result in a formatted message being emailed to --to from --from with a Rubrik Daily Report.
 ```
 .creds - JSON formatted configuration (or resort to including credentials in command line execution)